flyinggrizzly/mobile-suits-in-the-black/content/_index.md

 _MSitB_ makes the following changes to _SaV_:

 - changes for characters
-  - adds some playbooks, and makes some suggestions about which _SaV_ playbooks will work well with the new ones (pending)
+  - adds some playbook drafts, and makes some suggestions about which _SaV_ playbooks will work well with the new ones (pending)
   - provides some Veteran Advance movesets for discovering your character's latent Newtype abilities, or for expressing the powers awakened in them when